taralynn00/GVSU-Hackathon-Handbook/README.md

 You can then play it back with:
 `aplay test.wav`

-# Enable SPI on Raspberry P
+# Enable SPI on Raspberry Pi
 1. Open Terminal
 2. Run the configuration tool:
    `sudo raspi-config`